busterbenson/public/ideas.md

 - 7.29.2018: [A prisoner’s dilemma cheat sheet](https://medium.com/thinking-is-hard/a-prisoners-dilemma-cheat-sheet-4d85fe289d87)
 - 7.21.2018: [2nd prisoner's dilemma tournament page](https://www.facebook.com/groups/245429776074442), [introduction](https://medium.com/thinking-is-hard/dilemma-d73bd4ec0d4e), [results](https://www.facebook.com/groups/dilemma/posts/282361202381299/)
 - 7.07.2018: [1st prisoner's dilemma tournament page](https://www.facebook.com/groups/prisonersdilemma), [results](https://www.facebook.com/groups/prisonersdilemma/posts/625786444443361/), [analysis](https://www.facebook.com/groups/prisonersdilemma/permalink/626003937754945/)

+### Wicked Problems
+I'm obsessed with the kinds of problems that can't be solved by heroic acts -- the kind that don't fit into our narrative structures and therefore become almost invisible to us because they resist critical thinking and standard problem solving.
+I took all of the qualities from the [wicked problem Wikipedia page](https://en.wikipedia.org/wiki/Wicked_problem) and tried to combine them and group them into somewhat coherent categories.

+#### PERSONAL: We can’t avoid the problem
+- *Personal.* The problem affects us directly, but can’t be solved on our own.
+- *Not urgent.* Most of the impact is in the future, making it easy to delay treating it urgently right now.
+And yet, time is running out to implement potential solutions.
+- *Getting worse.* The problem gets harder to solve as time goes on.
+The effects of the problem and the resources needed to solve it increase over time.
+- *Existential.* The problem is ultimately fatal if left unaddressed.

+#### DIFFICULT: The solutions require incredible investment up front
+- *Expensive.* Every solution to a wicked problem, if they can even be imagined, is exorbitantly expensive.
+- *Unconvincing.* Proposed solutions that some think are good also spark great resistance from others.
+The ideal problem solvers are out of contact with the problems and potential solutions.
+- *Uncompromising.* Multiple solutions can work against each other, making it hard to execute on several at once.

+#### COMPLEX: The problem is hard to pin down
+- *Unique.* Every wicked problem has unique qualities that differentiate it from all previous problems it might be compared to.
+- *Multifaceted.* The scope and consequences of the problem can’t be fully understood from a single perspective.
+There’s no single holistic view of the entire problem.
+- *Ambiguous.* Different interpretations of the problem will generate contradictory solutions.
+- *Systemic.* There are numerous possible intervention points.
+No single intervention will solve the problem once and for all.
+- *Interconnected.* Most problems are symptoms of solutions to past problems, and most solutions will create new wicked problems while exacerbating existing ones.
+- *No accountability.* There’s no central authority responsible for the problem or for solving it.
+Affected parties have radically different world views, different frames for understanding the problem, and will be hurt by it to varying degrees.

+#### CONFLICTED: There’s vast disagreement about viable solutions
+- *Complicit.* Those seeking to solve the problem are also directly or indirectly benefiting from it in some way.
+- *Unviable.* Ideological constraints, cultural constraints, political constraints, and economic constraints make proposed solutions unviable.
+- *Unpredictable.* Some solutions include worst case scenarios that are worse than the problem, and oftentimes more immediate.
+Most predictive models of the problem generate unreliable predictions.
+- *Unmeasurable.* Data about the problem is often uncertain, ambiguous, or missing.
+Unintended consequences of proposed solutions are difficult to estimate or prevent before fully implementing them.